Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/xr_interaction_toolkit.md

 ## Troubleshooting
-The below list contains specific issues that may occur when running the ISAR SDK with Unity's new XR Interaction Toolkit and Input System.
+The below list contains specific issues that may occur when running the Hololight Stream SDK with Unity's new XR Interaction Toolkit and Input System.
 For all other troubleshooting issues, see [Troubleshooting](README.md#troubleshooting).

 -  The **Game** view requires window focus when running in the editor.
 If focus is not given, input data will not be updated.